risk-first/website/menagerie/Risk-Landscape.md

 If we were studying insects, this might be a guide giving you a description and a picture of each insect, telling you where to find it and what it does.
 That doesn't mean that this is _all_ there is to know.
 Just as a scientist could spend her entire life studying a particular species of bee, each of the risks we'll look at really has a whole sub-discipline of Computer Science attached to it, which we can't possibly hope to cover all of.

-As software developers, we can't hope to know the detailed specifics of the whole discipline of [Complexity Theory](), or [Concurrency Theory]().
+As software developers, we can't hope to know the detailed specifics of the whole discipline of [Complexity Theory](https://en.wikipedia.org/wiki/Complexity_theory), or [Concurrency Theory](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
 But, we're still required to operate in a world where these things exist.
 So, we may as well get used to them, and ensure that we respect their primacy.
 We are operating in _their_ world, so we need to know the rules.

 ## We're all Naturalists Now